18F/Dot-Net-Encasement/README.md

 $ dotnet new webapi
 ```

 This will bootstrap a simple Web API application that you can work with.
 Note - there are other tools that you can use to bootstrap a new Web API application.
-In particular, `Yeoman` is  tool worth [checking out](http://jakeydocs.readthedocs.io/en/latest/client-side/yeoman.html).
+In particular, `Yeoman` is a tool worth [checking out](http://jakeydocs.readthedocs.io/en/latest/client-side/yeoman.html).

-You can continue to use your open terminal, or you can use the integrated terminal view in Visual Studio Code (open using the **control** + **\`** keys, or from the top menu via `View` > `Integrated Terminal`).
+You can continue to use your open terminal, or you can use the integrated terminal view in Visual Studio Code (open using the `control` + `` ` `` keys, or from the top menu via `View` > `Integrated Terminal`).

 Make sure you can run your new Web API application: